-The New England Free Jacks John Poland returns for the second year of his three-year contract which is through the 2023 Major League Rugby season.
-The 24-year-old scrumhalf is 5’7″ and 170lbs.
+The New England Free Jacks John Poland returns for the third year of his three-year contract for the 2023 Major League Rugby season.
+The 25-year-old scrumhalf (26 in November) is 5’7″ and 170lbs.

 John is from Ballinora, County Cork, Ireland, and began playing rugby at age five with Sundays Well, the club where his father played.
 He then attended Presentation Brothers College, where he served as captain for the team’s Munster Senior Cup Campaign.
 Initially, he played flyhalf and center but later switched to scrumhalf.

 John played for the Ireland Under-19s and the Under-20s, the latter in the 2016 Six Nationals U20s Championship.
 He also earned Man of the Match honors in the 2016 Six Nations U20s opening clash with Wales.

 In 2015 he joined the Munster Sub-Academy and also began playing club rugby with Cork Constitution through 2017 in the All-Ireland Division 1A.
 While there, he helped the team win the All-Ireland 2016-17 Championship and the All-Ireland U20s League, as well as winning the Bateman Cup and Munster Senior Cup in both 2015/16 and 2016/17.

 In 2017 he moved to University College Cork where he played in the All Ireland Division 1B, winning the Championship in 2017/18.
 He also played in 2019 for the Irish Club XV against Scotland.